fogus/spiel/pyramidenspiel/logistics/README.markdown

 Ending the game
 ---------------

-The game ends when there are no more legal plays.
-If one player can no longer move then the opponent may continue sowing until they too have run out of legal moves.
+The game ends when there are no more legal sows.
+If one player can no longer sow then the other may continue sowing until they too have run out of legal moves.

 Final scoring
 =============